astravant/digital-garden-jekyll/_notes/daily-notes.md

 The laws of physics are the algorithms.

-> History is the story of information becoming aware of itself.
+> History is the story of information becoming aware of itself. - James Gleick

 # February 18, 2021

-> Human civilization is based on our full intellectual record - and our record should be as advanced as possible if society Is to be as advanced as possible.
+> Human civilization is based on our full intellectual record - and our record should be as advanced as possible if society is to be as advanced as possible.

 # February 12, 2021
 - Mission should not change; ideas can change, process can change - and these two should change.
 You should always be seeking to build a more effective and efficient machine for achieving the objectives of the organization.